seasketch/geoprocessing/website/docs/concepts/AdvancedConcepts.md

 The way that Geographies are used in reporting is that sketches and datasources are clipped to these geographies, in order to produce metrics that are representative of that geographic boundary.
 Project code is geography-aware at multiple points including:

-- preprocessing functions - when sketches should be clipped to a geography beforehand.
+- Preprocessing functions - clipping a sketch to one or more geographies up front, usually the project planning boundary.
-- geoprocessing functions - when sketches should be clipped to a geography at runtime (common in multi-geography use case)
+- Geoprocessing functions - when sketches should be clipped to one or more geographies at runtime (common in multi-geography use case)
-- precalc - to calculate overall metrics (total area, count, sum of value) within each geography for each datasource.
+- Precalc - to calculate overall metrics (total area, count, sum of value) within each geography for each datasource.
 These precalc metrics are used in the denominator when calculating a sketches % overlap with a given datasource within a given geography.
-- report clients - to retrieve precalculated metrics, allow the user to potentially switch between geographies, and to pass the current user-selected geography to the geoprocessing functions.
+- Report clients - to retrieve precalculated metrics, allow the user to potentially switch between geographies, and to pass the current user-selected geography to the geoprocessing functions.

 ### Geography Properties